michaelrauh/michaelrauh.github.io/_posts/2020-12-6-thin-slicing-a-language.md

 Let me take a short cut to get the same result that we had before, and then we can talk about why this is a terrible idea.

-What if I didn't want to think about the fact that I can have multiple operations just yet, and also reasoned that I can just do the mapping inside of the `/` operation.
-So the syntax would imply that `/` works ons a stream of single numbers, but under the covers it can take the whole list in at once?
+What if I didn't want to think about the fact that I can have multiple operations just yet, and also reasoned that I can just do the mapping inside of the `/` operation?
+So the syntax would imply that `/` works on a stream of single numbers, but under the covers it can take the whole list in at once.
 We could devise something like this:

 ```